Study Abroad / Saint Mary's ProgramsLondon

 During International Orientation, St Mary’s Twickenham provides free walking tours of Twickenham, Kingston and Central London for you to familiarize yourself with the local area.
 You may participate in social events held by the Student’s Union.
 The International Team also arranges on campus events during the semester.

 St Mary’s Twickenham offers an additional optional social program through an external tour provider that has included trips to Bath, Stonehenge and Wales as well as a West End London theater production.
 Trips are subject to change annually.
-As an SMU student, your costs for this program are covered.
-You will not have to pay extra.

 England is one of three nations that make up the island of Great Britain.
 The other two are Scotland and Wales.
 The United Kingdom is composed of Great Britain and Northern Ireland.
 Low mountains and rugged hills to the north are set against level and rolling plains in the south and southeast.
 Nearly half of the land is covered with meadows or pastures, while 29 percent is used for farming.